-Electrically safe fire extinguishers have undergone dielectric testing to ensure the fire fighting agent are safe on or near live electricity.
-Traditionally, water based extinguishers, even with AFFF foams, have been unsuitable for use on electrical equipment fires; however, the use of de-ionised water in water mist extinguishers or the use of some specially designed spray nozzles now allows use of some water-based extinguishers on electrical fires.
-Below we have listed extinguishers suitable for use with live electrical equipment (less than 1000V and more than 1m distance).
+A range of electrically safe fire extinguishers, including traditional powder and CO2 extinguishers.
+We also offer some water-based fire extinguishers that have undergone dielectric testing to ensure that they are safe on or near live electricity.
+Traditionally, water based extinguishers, even with AFFF foams, have been unsuitable for use on electrical equipment fires.
+However, the use of de-ionised water in water mist extinguishers and the use of some specially designed spray nozzles for foam extinguishers now makes the below extinguishers safe for use on electrical equipment.

 Dielectrical testing verifies that even with an incredibly high voltage of 35000 Volt, no electrical current can flow back to the person discharging an extinguisher on a fire involving live electricity.
 Certain test distances between user and fire apply for this test.
 Once the extinguisher has passed this stringent test, it is still limited for safety reasons for use on maximum 1000V and a minimum distance between extinguisher and fire of 1 meter (1000V is four times the voltage used in a domestic building!).